-This article looks at the ITSM status quo and its ability to take advantage of the opportunities that these three “perfect-storm clouds” bring – to help you to better understand whether your IT organization is suitably equipped to deliver against the business requirements supported by the increased exploitation of technology and data.
+This article looks at the ITSM status quo and its ability to take advantage of the opportunities that these three “perfect storm clouds” bring – to help you better understand whether your IT organization is suitably equipped to deliver against the business requirements supported by the increased exploitation of technology and data.

 Getting Digital Transformation Right

-Digital transformation is one of those technology-based management buzz phrases that transcends the IT organization – with it a hot topic across multiple business functions and the organization as a whole.
+Digital transformation is one of those technology-based management buzz phrases that transcends the IT organization – with it a hot topic across multiple business functions and the organization.

-Hopefully with the whole organization on the same page as to what digital transformation means (to both them and the organization) and what needs to be done to:
+Hopefully, the whole organization will be on the same page as to what digital transformation means (to both them and the organization) and what needs to be done to:

 - Introduce new products and services (and revenue streams) based on both technology and data exploitation

-- Improve back-office operations, in particular modernizing antiquated manual procedures, such that they can successfully underpin the above two customer-facing elements.
+- Improve back-office operations, particularly modernizing antiquated manual procedures, so they can successfully underpin the above two customer-facing elements.

-However, there’s another important pitfall to avoid – that’s hopefully clearer upon reading the above three bullets – that digital transformation is reliant not only on people and technology change but also on data and, importantly, the quality of data.
-In particular the quality of the service management data contained within your ITSM tool, for instance ServiceNow.
+However, there’s another important pitfall to avoid – hopefully clearer upon reading the above three bullets – that digital transformation relies not only on people and technology change but also on data and, importantly, the quality of data.

 Getting Your Customer Experience Right